hkpf/op/HowTo_use_Tools/Markdown/OpenCPU_in_Docker.md

 # 6. Make requests

 If it stated “OpenCPU cloud server ready”, one can test the port and make GET/POST requests.
+The status **"200 OK"** means that the request has succeeded.
 You can make the requests using R directly, using [Postman](https://www.getpostman.com/ ), using Python or some other languages.
 The url should look like this:

 * Local: